 The CVR World Cup Global Champions come from the “A” bracket and are decided at the CVR World Cup Live Event at the end of the season.
 The CVR World Cup Global Champions are also the global bracket winners for the “A” bracket.

 The cycleVIEW platform supports the monetary cheering of athletes.
 The cheering platform was employed at the CVR World Cups in Paris and Los Angeles.
 The cheering platform is now being expanded to all league events.
 50% of the value of each cheer is paid to the athlete for which the cheer was received.
 In order to be eligible for cheering you must stream a view of yourself racing, must have a license in good standing, and must have a PayPal account registered for CVR World Cup payments.
 To setup a cheering account with CVR World Cup please register for cheering on cycleVIEW.
-Cheers are paid out twice per month.
+Cheers are paid out once per month.

 Each week of the regular season, CVR World Cup will select eight riders (four men and four women) to receive SWAG.
 For the first four weeks of the regular season caps will be awarded and for the second four weeks of the regular season, long socks will be awarded.

 “A” Bracket winners receive a bid to the CVR World Cup Live Event where cash prizes are awarded to all participants who meet the terms and conditions of the event.
 “A” bracket winners also receive the iconic CVR World Cup Zone Winner’s Green Jersey.